 Ant is quite more powerful than what the examples have shown.
-For more information look at the Ant manual.
+For more information please refer to the Ant manual.

-28 Java on the TINI
+27 Java on the TINI

-The TINI (Tiny InterNet Interface) is a platform developed by Dallas Semiconductor that can be programmed in JOVO.
+The TINI (Tiny InterNet Interface) is a platform developed by Dallas Semiconductors that can be programmed in Java.
 Its Java API implements most of the classes in the core packages java.lang, java.io, java.net and java.util.
-A new package called com.dalsemi provides support for TINI unique capabilities.
+A new package called com.dalsemi provides support for TINI's unique capabilities.

-In order to be able to execute an application developed in Java on the TINI, it is necessary to follow a four steps process: (1) the application has to be compiled on the target system by using a standard Java compiler, (2) then converted to the special format required by TINI, (3) downloaded to the board and (4) executed there.
+In order to be able to execute on TINI an application developed in Java on another platform, it is necessary to follow a four step process: (1) the source code has to be compiled using a standard Java compiler, (2) the resulting class file has to be converted to the special format required by TINI, (3) this is then downloaded to the TINI board and (4) executed there.
 The following example shows these four steps when creating the HelloWorld application developed in section 3.

-Step 1: Compiling the source code : The source code is compiled by using any Java compiler.
-For example, by using the Sun JDK, the command is:

-javac HelloWorld.java

-Step 2: Converting the .class file : The .class file generated in the previous step is converted to the .tini format required by the TINI board by executing the program TINIConvertor:
+- Step 1: Compiling the source code : The source code is compiled using any Java compiler.
+For example, by using the Sun JDK, the command is: - # javac HelloWorld.java - Step 2: Converting the .class file : The .class file generated in the previous step is converted to the .tini format required by the TINI board by executing the program TINIConvertor:

-Note that the program TINIConvertor is a Java application included in the file tini.jar, this is why the program is executed by calling the Java interpreter specifying the jar file as the class path.
+Note that the program TINIConvertor is a Java application included in the file tini.jar.
+That is why the program is executed by calling the Java interpreter specifying the jar file as the class path.
 The flag -f is used to specify the .class file name and the flag -o to specify the .tini file name.
 The file tini.db is the TINI API database.
 This example assumes that the TINI development system is located in the directory /tini.

-Step 3: Downloading the .tini file : The .tini file is downloaded to TINI by using ftp:
+Step 3: Downloading the .tini file : The .tini file is downloaded to TINI by using ftp as follows.